-The example above shows a simple report that tracks practice test scores.
-Every client has taken multiple practice tests.
+The example above shows a simple report that tracks points records for each of these participants.
+Multiple clients in this report have multiple "Points" tier 2 records stored in their Document Folders.
 Without comparison reporting, we have a lot of data but it is hard to figure out if there are any trends in what has been happening.

 A Report With Comparison Reporting